 Displays the full name of the measurement detector, which is abbreviated in the "Name" header.
-The detector cannot be changed in this column, which is only available, if it is enabled at Show / Hide Column Headers.
+The detector cannot be changed in this column, which is available only, if it is enabled at Show / Hide Column Headers.

 Base Unit ← Table Headers